 How the weight of fat tire bike can affect you

-It is widely known the fat tire bikes are heavier, in order to keep the costs low a lot of companies are changing the specs of their bikes with heavy cheap parts and basic frame tubes.
+It is widely known that fat tire bikes are heavier, in order to keep the costs low a lot of companies are changing the specs of their bikes with heavy cheap parts and basic frame tubes.

 Given the fact that the wheels, tires, and tubes on a fat bike are much bigger than a normal bike plus with extra parts you have one heavy bike.